AndroidonEarth/Small-C-Shell/README.md

     command [arg1 arg2 ...] [< input_file] [> output_file] [&]

+# Command line rules
-NOTE: The command must be made up of words separated by spaces.
-More rules about commands are as follows:
+1.)
+The command must be made up of words separated by spaces.

+2.)
 The special symbols <, >, and & are recognized, but they must be surrounded by spaces like other words.

+3.)
 If the command is to be executed in the background, the last word must be &.

+4.)
 If the & character appears anywhere else, it is treated like normal text.

+5.)
 If the standard input or output is to be redirected, the > or < words followed by a filename word must appear after all the arguments.

+6.)
 Input redirection can appear before or after output redirection.

+7.)
 Does not support any quoting - arguments with spaces in them are not possible.

+8.)
 The common shell operater pipe | is also not available.

+9.)
 Supports command lines with a maximum length of 2048 characters, and a maximum of 512 arguments.

+10.)
 No error checking is performed on the syntax of the command line.

+11.)
 Blank lines and comments are allowed.

-     - Any line that begins with a # character is a comment and is ignored.
+11a.)
+Any line that begins with a # character is a comment and is ignored.

-     - A blank line does nothing.
+11b.)
+A blank line does nothing.

-     - If a blank line or a comment line is received, the shell simply re-prompts for another command.
+11c.)
+If a blank line or a comment line is received, the shell simply re-prompts for another command.